brycelelbach/ariel/README.rst

 =======

 Ariel uses the `Boost Software License <http://www.boost.org/LICENSE_1_0.txt>`_.
-A copy should be available in the doc directory of this repository.
+A copy should be available in the credit directory of this repository.
 Waf, our build system, uses `the New BSD License <www.opensource.org/licenses/bsd-license.php>`_, which is similiar in nature.